astahfrom/prettiest/README.md

 # Example from the paper

-A version of this example is included in the test library.
+A version of this example is included in the test folder.
+That folder also includes a larger example of pretty printing types.

 ```ocaml
 type sexpr =